- Get link

 ✅ Take the First Step Today

-- π± Start with a 7-day digital detox challenge.
+- π± Start a 7-day digital detox.

-- ☀️ Prioritize sunlight and movement every morning.
+- ☀️ Prioritize morning sunlight + movement.

 - π Rediscover joy in offline activities.